spiral/docs/templater/basics.md

 </block:footer>
 ```

-This methodic can work with some simple blocks, hovewer in more complex cases it might look useless, let's try to imagine that we would to use additional CSS style for about us page.
+This methodic can work with some simple blocks, however in more complex cases it might look useless, let's try to imagine that we would to use additional CSS style for about us page.
 We can do that, by redefining block resources:

 ```html
 <extends:layouts.basic title="About Us"/>